ldbc/ldbc_spb_bm_1.0_deprecated/readme.md

 #to build a standard version of the benchmark, compliant to SPARQL 1.1 standard
 ant build-base-querymix-standard

+#to build a standard version of the benchmark, compliant to SPARQL 1.1 standard with extended query mix
+ant build-full-querymix-standard

 #to build a version of the benchmark customized for Virtuoso Database
 ant build-base-querymix-virtuoso

+#to build a version of the benchmark customized for Virtuoso Database with extended query mix
+ant build-full-querymix-virtuoso
 ```

 Result of the build process is saved to the distribution folder (dist/) :